Thinking of upgrading to Windows 8?

 What’s sad about this is I like Windows Phone 8.
 Nokia’s Lumia 920 is one of the best smartphones on sale.
 The Windows tablets I’ve seen, particularly while on the NZ Tech Podcast, look great.

-Whatever else happens, Windows 8 is not a success.
+Whatever else happens, this year’s Windows is not a success.
 Flop is not too strong a word.

 Sales may improve for Windows Phone 8.
 Microsoft deserves success for building a decent phone OS.
 It is still too early to call the company’s tablet strategy.
 Maybe corporate sales will kick in, maybe a lower price will fix things.
 But yes, I think we can say it out loud: Windows 8 is a flop.